 Here you can see Purple Tone wash straight from the bottle compared to several mixes with GW Lahmian Medium and Quickshade Wash Mixing Medium in different ratios.
 Compared to GW’s Lahmian Medium, QWMM has more “body” and is a bit thicker, you’ll need more of it to thin down your wash (or less wash, depending on the point of view).

 You can see that QWMM reduces the staining of flat surfaces slightly better than Lahmian Medium does, but it makes the wash also a bit paler.
 Lahmian Medium makes the wash more transparent in general, and there is more staining.
-Both mediums have their merits, personally I think I like the QWMM slightly better.
-If you use Lahmian Medium often, I recommend trying out QWMM and see if you might like it better.
+Both mediums have their merits.
+I ranked and reviewed several acrylic mediums including Lahmian Medium and Contrast Medium in this post, so go check it out.

 Warpaints Mixing Medium: Another transparent fluid, this medium is for thinning and diluting acrylic paints without changing the flow.
 It makes your paints more transparent.
 It’s basically paint without pigments.
 Perfect when building up highlights for blending layers.